 "Year Up helps us attract talent, helps motivate teams, helps communities, and helps create diverse workforce.
 It’s multi-dimensional, hitting a lot of different things we want to do.
 It’s a win-win-win."

 Proud Partner With

-Year Up Chicago seeks to close the Opportunity Divide by providing urban young adults with the skills, experience, and support that will empower them to reach their potential through professional careers and higher education.
-Year Up Chicago achieves this mission through a one-year, intensive training program that provides low-income young adults, ages 18-24, with a combination of hands-on skill development, college credits, and corporate internships.
+Year Up Chicago seeks to close the Opportunity Divide by empowering young adults to move from minimum wage to meaningful careers.
+Year Up Chicago achieves this mission through a one-year, intensive training program that provides young adults, ages 18-24, with a combination of hands-on skill development, college credits, and corporate internships.
 Year Up Chicago opened its doors in September 2010.
 Their founding partners include Citadel, JP Morgan Chase, Bank of America, CDW, Unisys, and AON.